From A Wiki of Ice and Fire

 The setting of A Song of Ice and Fire is one where there are many faiths, and many faithful.
 Belief in high powers and supernatural threats runs deep through the culture of the known world and influence most aspects of life.
 In The Seven Kingdoms nearly all children are raised praising either the new gods or the old and fear of the Others coming to claim them if they misbehave.
 Across the narrow sea children are often given to be raised to priesthood of one of the many deities worshipped there.
 Little is known about the actual deities and their powers, so far only R'hllor has been shown to possess real power and influence the world directly.

 Westeros has relatively few significant religions.
 They include:

 - The old gods, tied to the earth, are the gods of the forest, mountains and streams.
 They are nameless deities worshiped by the Northern population of Westeros, symbolized by weirwood trees.
-They are the oldest religion in Westeros, worshipped by the magical children of the forest before humans even came to the content and later was adopted by the First Men.
+They are the oldest religion in Westeros, worshipped by the magical children of the forest before the First Men came to the continent and later adopted the religion.

 - The Faith of the Seven, the dominant religion in the Seven Kingdoms, is built around symbology of the number seven, the seven facets of the one god.
 Its many institutions and priesthood structure closely mirrors the way Christianity operated in the Middle Ages.

 - The Drowned God and the Storm God are the gods of the ironborn.
 The Drowned God is a harsh deity and his religion is a harsh one, favouring reaving and plundering in its name.
 Children are initiated into the faith by being drowned in sea water and resuscitated.

 - R'hllor, the Lord of Light, is a foreign faith from Essos and is little known in Westeros, though it has gained support in recent times.
 It holds a very black-and-white view of the world, with R'hllor being the one true god and the rest being demons that must be destroyed.
 Worship of fire is a key component.